esm7/obsidian-map-view/README.md

 Your notes are encouraged to contain Obsidian tags that represent their type (e.g. `#hike`, `#food`, `#journal-entry` or whatever you'll want to filter by).
 In the search box you can type tags separated by commas and you'll get in your view just the notes that have one of these tags.

-This this method has a single-note granularity, there is currently no way to see just a few locations inlined in the same note.
+Since this method has a single-note granularity, there is currently no way to see just a few locations inlined in the same note.
 If a note's tag is included in the search, all the locations within this note will be displayed on the map.

 ### Marker Icons